• Skip to main content

 pulling the adductor muscle off the side of the sea scallop

-3. Sear scallops
+Step 2: Sear the scallops

 finished recipe served over polenta and charred corn in a bowl

-What is the best way to thaw scallops?
+What pan is best for searing scallops?

-How to store leftover seared scallops?
+How do you store leftover seared scallops?

 Print